-Alenda Y. Chang is Assistant Professor of Film and Media Studies (Ph.D.
-Rhetoric, UC Berkeley).
+Alenda Y. Chang is Associate Professor of Film and Media Studies.
 With a multidisciplinary background in biology, literature, and film, she specializes in merging environmental criticism with the analysis of contemporary media.
-Her writing has been featured in a number of journals, including Interdisciplinary Studies in Literature and Environment, Qui Parle, and electronic book review.
 While at Berkeley, Chang served on the Executive Committee of the Berkeley Center for New Media and worked as the executive producer for AirQuest, a civic-action game designed to motivate young people to learn more about air-quality issues in their local communities as well as the triggers and risk factors for asthma.
 She also maintains an informal resource blog for game studies and environmental humanities scholars.

 Dr. Chang was featured in WalletHub's recent piece about the best and worst cities for gamers.

-Dorothy Chun is a Professor in the Department of Education.
-Professor Chun has conducted studies on cognitive and social process in learning with multimedia and has authored courseware for language and culture acquisition.
-Since 2000, she has been the Editor in Chief of the online journal Language Learning and Technology and her most recent publication “Cultura-inspired intercultural exchanges: Focus on Asian and Pacific languages” was published in 2014.
+Dorothy Chun is a Professor Emerita in the Department of Education.
+Professor Chun studies cognitive and social process in learning with multimedia and has authored courseware for language and culture acquisition.
 Her work on how technology can be used to promote learning in college classrooms in a variety of subjects has been supported by a Mellon grant.

-Jon Cruz is an Associate Professor in the Department of Sociology and in the Department of Asian American Studies.
-Dr. Cruz's teaching areas and research interests include culture; the sociology of knowledge; American racial history; and media.
+Jon Cruz is Professor Emeritus in the Department of Sociology and in the Department of Asian American Studies.
+Dr. Cruz's interests include culture; the sociology of knowledge; American racial history; and media.

-Jeremy Douglass is an Assistant Professor of English at University of California, Santa Barbara, where he directs Transcriptions, a center for research in literature, culture, media, and the digital humanities.
-Douglass currently conducts research on interactive narrative, electronic poetry, and games, with a particular focus on applying the methods of software studies, critical code studies, and information visualization to the analysis of digital texts.
-Douglass been supported by agencies including the NEH Office of Digital Humanities, MacArthur Foundation, Mellon Foundation, ACLS, Calit2, HASTAC, and NERSC.
+Jeremy Douglass is an Associate Professor of English at University of California, Santa Barbara.
+Dr. Douglass conducts research on interactive narrative, electronic poetry, and games, with a particular focus on applying the methods of software studies, critical code studies, and information visualization to the analysis of digital texts.
+Professor Douglass been supported by agencies including the NEH Office of Digital Humanities, MacArthur Foundation, Mellon Foundation, ACLS, Calit2, HASTAC, and NERSC.

-Anna Everett is a Professor of Film & Media Studies.
-Dr. Everett works in the fields of film and TV history/theory, African-American film and culture, and Digital Media Technologies.
-She is the author of Returning the Gaze: A Genealogy of Black Film Criticism, 1909-1949 (Duke Univ.
-Press, 2001) and is currently at work on a book titled Digital Diaspora: A Race for Cyberspace.
+Anna Everett is a Professor Emerita of Film and Media Studies.
+Dr. Everett works in the fields of film and TV history/theory, African-American film and culture, and digital media technologies.